obulka/light_detection/README.md

 # Run

-The command line executable is at ./src/run.py, use the -h switch to view the available options.
+The command line executable is at `./src/run.py`, use the `-h` or `--help` switch to view the available options.

 # Documentation